 Surprising Situations That Can Stop You From Receiving State-Run Temporary Disability Benefits in NJ

-When you suffer from a non-work related illness or injury that keeps you from working, you may be eligible for partial wage replacement through New Jersey’s state Temporary Disability Benefits (TDB) insurance program.
+When you suffer from a non-work related illness or injury that keeps you from your job, you may be eligible for partial wage replacement through Temporary Disability Benefits in NJ.

 Here are a few situations in which you may not get Temporary Disability Benefits In NJ State:

 - Your illness or injury doesn’t last more than a week.